 Tip 4: Get Some Life in Your Bat

-The bat needs to be alive in your hands, not a dead piece of wood or aluminium.
+The bat needs to be alive in your hands, not a dead piece of wood or aluminum.
 Don't wrap the bat around the back of your head or dump it all the way down behind you either.
 Keep a good grip on the bat and keep your swing short to the hitting zone.

 We don't want to swing down at the ball, we want to swing down into the zone.
 Down at the ball means we hit the ball with inconsistent contact a lot of times and slice the back of the ball with our bat.
 We want to come into the hitting zone directly behind the baseball to maximize our chance at making solid contact.

 The bat should be in the same rhythm as your body, there's nothing to be gained from standing still like a statue.
 Get in a solid rhythm and be athletic!